Australian Online Betting Laws Guide

 What is the legal age to gamble in Australia?

-The minimum gambling age for Australians is 18.
+The minimum gambling age is 18.
 This applies to online gambling sites and land-based venues.
 If you are under the age of 18, you aren’t allowed into a gambling venue.

 Are offshore betting sites legal?